shuynh2017/ssh-key/README.md

 # Terraform Bluemix SSH Key
-A Terraform configuration for creating an [IBM Cloud SSH Key](https://ibm-bluemix.github.io/tf-ibm-docs//r/infra_ssh_key.html) (`ibmcloud_infra_ssh_key`).
+A Terraform configuration for creating an [IBM Cloud SSH Key](https://ibm-bluemix.github.io/tf-ibm-docs/v0.4.0/r/compute_ssh_key.html) (`ibm_compute_ssh_key`).
 This will create a SSH key in the specified IBM cloud account.
 This is not a module, it is a terraform configuration that should be cloned or forked to be used.

-**This configuration template is written for IBM Cloud Provider version `tf-v0.9.3-ibm-provider-v0.2.1`**
+**This configuration template is written for IBM Cloud Provider version `v0.4.0`**

 # Usage with IBM Cloud Schematics

 Follow the instructions on the [Getting Started with IBM Cloud Schematics](https://console.ng.bluemix.net/docs/services/schematics/index.html#gettingstarted) documentation page.

 # Usage with Terraform Binary on your local workstation
 You will need to [setup up IBM Cloud provider credentials](#setting-up-provider-credentials) on your local machine.
 Then you will need the [Terraform binary](https://www.terraform.io/intro/getting-started/install.html) and the [IBM Cloud Provider Plugin](https://github.com/IBM-Bluemix/terraform/releases).
-Then follow the instructions at [https://ibm-bluemix.github.io/tf-ibm-docs#developing-locally](https://ibm-bluemix.github.io/tf-ibm-docs/tf-v0.9.3-ibm-provider-v0.2.1/#developing-locally).
+Then follow the instructions at [https://ibm-bluemix.github.io/tf-ibm-docs/v0.4.0/#developing-locally](https://ibm-bluemix.github.io/tf-ibm-docs/v0.4.0/#developing-locally).

 To run this project locally execute the following steps: